cinghie/wordpress-starter-pack/wp-content/plugins/wp-product-feed-manager/readme.txt

 * Added a preset for the Availability tag for a Google feed and AvantLink feed

 = 0.4.3 =
-* Fixed a bug that prevented some categories to produce a feed
+* Fixed a bug that prevented some categories from producing a feed

 = 0.4.2 =
-* Fixed a bug that prevented products to be added to the feed under specific situations
+* Fixed a bug that prevented products from being added to the feed under specific situations

 = 0.4.1 =
 * Repaired an include error